zephyrproject-rtos/zephyr/samples/net/sockets/echo_async/README.rst

 ********

-The sockets/echo-async sample application for Zephyr implements an asyncronous IPv4 TCP echo server using a BSD Sockets compatible API with non-blocking sockets and a ``poll()`` call.
+The sockets/echo-async sample application for Zephyr implements an asyncronous IPv4/IPv6 TCP echo server using a BSD Sockets compatible API with non-blocking sockets and a ``poll()`` call.
 This is an extension of the :ref:`sockets-echo-sample` sample.
-The purpose of this sample is still to show how it's possible to develop a sockets application portable to both POSIX and Zephyr.
-As such, it is kept minimal and supports only IPv4 and TCP.
+It's a more involved application, supporting both IPv4 and IPv6 with concurrent connections, limiting maximum number of simultaneous connections, and basic error handling.

 The source code for this sample application can be found at:
 :file:`samples/net/sockets/echo_async`.